EE-Emerge/EE-Emerge2022_InteractiveClock/Lixie Display.md

----
+--
 layout: default
 title: Lixie Clock
+--

+# description

-description: The Lixie clock draws heavy inspiration from retro-style Nixie tubes, but the design uses low-voltage LEDs as illumination rather than the quite dangerous, high-voltage filaments used in Nixie tubes.
+The Lixie clock draws heavy inspiration from retro-style Nixie tubes, but the design uses low-voltage LEDs as illumination rather than the quite dangerous, high-voltage filaments used in Nixie tubes.
 The LEDs light etched arylic panes from the underside according to the current time.
----

 <p align = "center">
   <img src="{{site.baseurl}}/assets/images/3digitdisplay.png" width="450">
   <img src="{{site.baseurl}}/assets/images/5digitdisplay.png" width="450">